-In simple terms, we can calculate gross income by deducting the cost of goods sold from the net sales; whereas, we can compute net income by deducting all types of operational, general, administrative expenses (plus adding different sources of income).
+In simple terms, we can calculate gross incomeCalculate Gross IncomeGross income is calculated as total income earned before any deductions and taxes.
+Thus, it includes income from all sources, including rent, dividends, interest.
+In contrast, for business, it is estimated as the revenue earned from goods and services minus the cost of goods sold. by deducting the cost of goods sold from net sales.
+At the same time, we can compute net income by deducting all operational, general, and administrative expenses (plus adding different sources of income).

-- In the income statement, the first item is gross sales.
+- In the income statementIn The Income StatementThe income statement is one of the company's financial reports that summarizes all of the company's revenues and expenses over time in order to determine the company's profit or loss and measure its business activity over time based on user requirements., the first item is gross sales.
 Gross sales are the product of price per unit of product sold and the quantity of the product sold.
 From gross sales, we deduct the sales discount or the sales returns (if any).
 And then we get net sales.

-- If we deduct operating expenses from the gross income, we get the operating income.
+- We get the operating income if we deduct operating expensesOperating ExpensesOperating expense (OPEX) is the cost incurred in the normal course of business and does not include expenses directly related to product manufacturing or service delivery.
+Therefore, they are readily available in the income statement and help to determine the net profit. from the gross income.
 We also call it EBIT (Earnings before interest & taxes).
-From EBIT, then we deduct the interest expenses and taxes to arrive at net income.
-Net income is a culmination of profits from operations and profits from other sources (for few businesses there’re other sources of income as well other than the income from operations).
+We deduct the interest expenses and taxes from EBIT to arrive at net income.
+Net income is a culmination of profits from operations and profits from other sources (for a few businesses, there are other sources of income besides the income from operations).

 Gross Income vs Net Income Infographics